fe80Grau/ytdlp2STRM/README.md

 * [YOUTUBE] sponsorblock_cats
 * [YOUTUBE]  ~~[CRUNCHYROLL]~~ proxy
 * [YOUTUBE]  ~~[CRUNCHYROLL]~~ proxy_url
+* [YOUTUBE] cookies *Required to obtain the manifest for age-protected videos.
+It can be (cookies-from-browser or cookies)
+* [YOUTUBE] cookie_value *If you set cookies as browser cookies you must indicate the browser (chrome, firefox, edge etc.).
+In the case of cookies, you must indicate the cookie file path stored in text format
 * ~~[CRUNCHYROLL] crunchyroll_auth (~~browser, cookies or~~ login), browser option in addition with background task opening firefox is the best way to keep unatended workflow.~~
 * ~~[CRUNCHYROLL] crunchyroll_browser (set if your choice in curnchyroll_auth is browser) You can read more about this searching --cookies-from-browser in https://github.com/yt-dlp/yt-dlp~~
 * ~~[CRUNCHYROLL] crunchyroll_useragent (set if your choice in curnchyroll_auth is browser) Needs the same user agent that your browser.
 If you search current user-agent in Google you can see your user-agent, copy it.~~